An interview with Bill Mesce.

 SS: You note that “one of the paradoxes of Peckinpah’s career is that despite years of pumping out original scripts for television, he never directed an original feature script of his own.”
 Do you think this is a significant omission in his career?
 Is it necessary for all writers to aim to attain such an all in encompassing level of creative control?

 BM: It would be an understatement to say that Sam Peckinpah was an individual with a LOT of personal issues.
 After the finished book was accepted I belatedly found one interview where someone suspected that since his mother was schizophrenic that perhaps Peckinpah, too, might’ve had serious psychological issues.
-He was frighteningly paranoid, combative, defensive, thin-skinned, all of it amplified by heavy drinking and later drug abuse.
-That in mind, I think it would be risky to try to take too much instruction from the arc of his career.
-I’ve often wondered if, having pumped out so much original material for TV, that as a generator of original material he was burned out.
+He was frighteningly paranoid, combative, defensive, and thin-skinned, all of it amplified by heavy drinking and later drug abuse.
+With that in mind, I think it would be risky to try to take too much instruction from the arc of his career.
+I’ve often wondered if, having pumped out so much original material for TV, as a generator of original material he was burned out.
 That might be a personal bias on my part; I’ve worked on two dozen screenwriting gigs, but very few of them — and only one of the projects which made it into production — were originals.
 I’ve found I simply don’t generate much original stuff but can get energized working on another piece of material.
 It’s a limitation on my part, but it’s why I wonder if, at a certain stage in his career, Peckinpah, too, didn’t find himself faced with the same limitation.

 SS: You examine Peckinpah’s working methods in considerable detail, stating that for him, the writing was never finished.
 Are you aware of any contemporary writers who work in this way, continuing to develop the screen story through production, and what would you say are some of the benefits/pitfalls?